LiberTEM/LiberTEM/docs/source/tips.rst

 Using SSH forwarding
 --------------------

-To securely connect to a remote instance of LiberTEM, you can use SSH forwarding.
+As there is currently no built-in authentication yet, listening on a different host than :code:`127.0.0.1` / :code:`localhost` is disabled.
+As a workaround, if you want to access LiberTEM from a different computer, you can use ssh port forwarding.
 For example with conda:

 .. code-block:: shell